Jankku/jankku.fi/src/content/projects/kuntarekry-mobile.md

   - Personalised job advertisements
   - Job search, filtering and sorting
   - List and card view for jobs
-  - Like and save advertisements/employers
+  - Like and save jobs advertisements and employers
 ---